wimagguc/tf-weather/README.md

 Scripts:

-To download data form Weather Company Data, use `tools/weather_data.py`.
+To download data form Weather Company Data, use `tools/weather_data.py > data.csv`.
+This will download the last year's daily minimum and maximum temperature values for a selected location and save it in `data.csv`.
 Before use, make sure to sign up for an account with them and add the username and password to the `.env` file.

 ## License